atlassian/data-center-helm-charts/src/main/common_templates/README.md

 Shared Helm template helpers that are symlinked into each product chart's `templates/` directory.

+This directory lives at `src/main/common_templates/`, outside of any individual chart.

 ## Why this pattern?

 The existing `common/` library chart is published as a remote Helm dependency.
 Any change to it